magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 Examples, how developers can test functionality: curl -X GET "{domain}/rest/V1/customers/2" -H "Authorization: Bearer AddAdobeImsAccessToken" curl -X GET "{domain}/rest/V1/products/24-MB01" -H "Authorization: Bearer AddAdobeImsAccessToken"

+# Updated Current User Identity Verification
+The AdobeAdminIms Module updates the handling of the current user identity verification.

+Instead of providing the current user password, the user needs to call the AdobeIms reAuth function.
+We replaced the password field with a "verify identity" button.

+By clicking on this button a popup opens with the AdobeIms Login, where the current user must enter his adobe ims password again to verify his identity.
+After successfully validate his identity, we are redirecting to the `Magento/AdminAdobeIms/Controller/Adminhtml/OAuth/ImsReauthCallback.php` Controller and update the `ims_verified` field.

+When the form will be submitted, we verify the identity with the `Magento/AdminAdobeIms/Plugin/ReplaceVerifyIdentityWithImsPlugin.php` Plugin.
+Here the existens of the `AdobeAccessToken` and `AdobeReAuthToken` will be checked.
+The reauth_token will be used to call the AdobeIms validateToken Endpoint.

+When this call is successfull, the form will be submitted, otherwise we update the Message of the thrown `AuthenticationException` to return a matching error message, done by the `Magento/AdminAdobeIms/Plugin/PerformIdentityCheckMessagePlugin.php` Plugin.